Kodak Pro Image 100 Film Review

 Made for the warm climate.

-While the datasheet still recommends storing Pro Image films at 21℃ or lower, it notes that there is no need for a fridge, which is often ideal for most other films.
+While the datasheet still recommends storing Pro Image films at 21℃ or lower, it notes that there is no need for a fridge for long-term storage (contrary to the advice for most other colour emulsions).
 I am sure a few days in 30℃/90℉ heat won’t damage it either.

 In addition to its tolerance of warm temperatures — a definite advantage for Pro Image’s tropical photography markets — this film craves warm sunlight.
 So much that it will force certain scenes to look “sunny,” even if the light captured is cool.